NethermindEth/horus-checker/README.md

 You can think of it like `print()`.

 The main function above takes no arguments and returns no values.
 There is an implicit argument `output_ptr` that we need in order to perform output.
-We push two literals to an empty stack, add them, and then print the result.
+Our example `main()` function pushes two literals to an empty stack, adds them, and then prints the result.

 #### Compile and run our example program